 To qualify for a 403(b), you need to work for an eligible employer, such as a government entity, non-profit organization, or religious organization.
 Since these entities don’t generally have budgets as flexible as those of a for-profit company, a 403(b) helps them cut back on administrative costs so the employees can prepare for retirement.
 For-profit companies usually use 401(k)s as an employee benefit instead of a 403(b).

 For both types of retirement plans, income tax is deferred until you actually start taking withdrawals.
 That means the contributions you make are deducted from your taxable income each year, helping you save on your tax obligations.

-With both a 403(b) and a 401(k) you can start withdrawing funds from your retirement account penalty-free when you turn 59 ½.
+With both a 403(b) and a 401(k) you can start withdrawing funds penalty-free when you turn 59 ½.
 Before that, you can still access your money, but you’ll have to pay a 10% penalty fee on top of income taxes.

 One of the differences between a 403(b) and a 401(k) is the administrative costs associated with each plan.
 The details on this information may not be readily available and won’t impact you directly, but these costs can influence how and what you’re charged.

 Even if you have a plan that makes it easy to automate your investments, you still need to compare the costs involved.
 You can’t pick and choose between a 403(b) and a 401(k), but you can make sure the investments themselves aren’t costing you more than they should.
 Over the course of a couple of decades, extra fees can really add up and take a lot out of your retirement savings.

 The best course of action is to access information on the fees you’re being charged for your account.
 If they’re not listed on your statement, then you may have to call the company managing your plan.
 Your human resources department is a good resource for pointing you in the right direction to learn more.